 Travelling with c2c when Greater Anglia have engineering work

-Sometimes engineering work will affect Greater Anglia’s Southend and Chelmsford line services to London.
-At those times Greater Anglia trains will only run between Southend and Billericay where customers then have to take a 45 minute bus journey to Newbury Park, from there it is a further 9 stops on the London Underground Central Line to London Liverpool Street.
+At the weekends, engineering work will affect Greater Anglia’s Southend Victoria, Shenfield, and Southminster line services to London Liverpool Street.
+Greater Anglia customers will have to take a rail replacement bus journey of 45mins+ to Newbury Park, from there it is a further 9 stops on the London Underground Central Line to London Liverpool Street.

-c2c trains will be running in and out of London over the Christmas season so you may find it quicker and easier to travel with us if you want to avoid slow moving rail replacement bus services.
+c2c trains will be running in and out of London over these weekends, so you may find it quicker and easier to travel with us if you want to avoid slow moving rail replacement bus services.
 You can find full information about c2c services in our service alteration calendar.

 Where does the c2c route run?